JosefAlbers/Phi-3-Vision-MLX/assets/tutorial_0.md

 ## Introduction:

-Welcome to an exciting series on optimizing cutting-edge AI models for Apple Silicon!
+Welcome to a series on optimizing cutting-edge AI models for Apple Silicon!
 Over the next few weeks, we'll dive deep into the process of porting Phi-3-Vision, a powerful and compact vision-language model, from Hugging Face to MLX.

 This series is designed for AI enthusiasts, developers, and researchers interested in running advanced models efficiently on Mac devices.
 For those eager to get started, you can find the MLX ports of both Phi-3-Mini-128K and Phi-3-Vision in my GitHub repository: https://github.com/JosefAlbers/Phi-3-Vision-MLX